 Both EVA and TPE float in water and will be separated in the recycling process with the floatable polyethylene and polypropylene.
 Since EVA and TPE are compatible with these polymers, and in fact enhance their properties, they are preferred.

-Closures containing metal or metal foils require testing to determine the appropriate APR recyclability category.
+Closures containing metal or metal foils are detrimental to recycling.

 Two test protocols are available: